 Do not run away from the bear, he can run faster than you.
 You can also climb a tree or try to out swim the bear.

 If you come across an aggressive dog, avoidance is the best plan of action.
 As you back away from the dog, locate a stick or something to arm yourself with.
 Try and use calm, soft language that shows that you are not a threat.

 If the dog lunges at you, try to stay tall and erect.
 Use your legs to try and kick the dog in the face or ribs.
-Avoid laying down or stooping.
+Avoid lying down or stooping.